 1. INTRODUCTION

 Indian agriculture is transformed due the Green revolutions and White revolutions local market to the global market which benefits to all consumers in world (Bawa and Seidler 2023).
-The agriculture productivity of rice and wheat may be increase with a 208% and 109% increase for wheat and rice respectively (Pingali 2012).
+The agriculture productivity of wheat and rice may be increase with a 208% and 109% respectively (Pingali 2012).

 The exploitation of nitrogen fertilizer significantly improved agricultural productivity.
 Current agricultural practices contribute significantly to greenhouse gas emission.
-GHG emissions Contributes agriculture activity in direct and indirect activities accounts 30% total global anthropogenic activity GHG emissions (Skinner et al. 2019).
-Nitrous oxide (N2O) and methane contributes to 60 % and 50% (P. Kumar et al. 2020).
+GHG emissions contributes agriculture activity in direct and indirect activities accounts 30% total global anthropogenic activity GHG emissions (Skinner et al. 2019).
+Nitrous oxide (N2O) and methane contributes to 60 % and 50% (Kumar et al. 2020).
 Soil organic carbon play crucial role in reduce the emissions of GHGs and mitigate climate change .
 Soil organic carbon important factor to maintain soil health and improve the physical , chemical and biological properties .

 The main contribution of global agricultural GHG emissions is CH4 from livestock enteric fermentation and rice cultivation whereas N2O is mostly attributed to the application of N-fertilizer.
 Also the biomass burning of savannah, forest and crop residues contributes to both CH4 and N2O emissions (Burney et al. 2010).
 The excessive use of nitrogen (N) fertilizer led to a significant increase in agricultural productivity, the current agricultural activities emit large amounts of GHG.
 Concerns over climate change has increased globally as a result of the rise in atmospheric GHG levels.
 Environmental disasters including widespread flooding, protracted droughts, and destructive wildfires have been brought on by the significant changes in the global climate brought about by the increase in GHG emissions through the past many years.
 Humans rely significantly on agriculture for their survival, especially in an agrarian nation like India, where over half of the populations works in the field, while 58% Many rural households rely on it to survive (Eliazer Nelson et al. 2019; Chand 2022).
-The intergovernmental panel on Climate Change (IPCC) as reported by the global mean surface temperature has rise 0.6 oC since 1861 and further increase of 1.1 to 6.4 oC is expected by 2100 (IPCC 2007).
+The intergovernmental panel on Climate Change (IPCC) as reported by the global mean surface temperature has risen 0.6 oC since 1861 and further increase of 1.1 to 6.4 oC is expected by 2100 (IPCC 2007).
 The global carbon cycle soil play crucial role in Carbon budget because they contain more carbon than atmosphere and plant (Wang et al. 2010).Terrestrial carbon is 75% in earth in top one meter of soil depth.
 Integrated nutrient management of soil have potential to sequester more carbon.
-Efficient use of pesticides, irrigation , fertilizers and farm machinery.
+Efficient use of pesticides, irrigation, fertilizers and farm machinery.
 Soil and crop management is play a significant role for sustainable agriculture development Lal (2008)

 2 Role of Global carbon cycle and carbon pool